Getac's Next Generation ZX10 Is The Lightest 10-Inch Fully Rugged Tablet Currently Available On The Market

 At the heart of the next generation ZX10 are Qualcomm's QCS6490 processor and Neural Processor Unit

 (NPU), which are purpose-built to support advanced AI capabilities and deliver astonishing performance even at lower power levels.
-Additional key features include advanced memory (8GB LPDDR5) for lightning-fast data transfer, and up to 256GB Universal Flash Storage (UFS) for a smooth and seamless user experience when running multiple applications simultaneously.
-The device also boasts an upgraded 1,000 nits LumiBond screen with sunlight readable technology and capacitive multi-touch display, for effective operation in the rain and while wearing gloves.
+Additional key features include advanced memory (8GB LPDDR5) for lightning fast data transfer, and up to 256GB Universal Flash Storage (UFS) for a smooth and seamless user experience when running multiple applications simultaneously.
+Elsewhere, the device boasts an upgraded 1,000 nits LumiBond screen with sunlight readable technology and capacitive multi-touch display, for effective operation in the rain and while wearing gloves.
 An optional active digitizer with stylus is also available for fast, accurate note taking and data entry in heavy rain and/or extremely low temperatures.

 Highly configurable connectivity and battery options